 Administrator - When a person dies without a will, there is no executor to see that everything is handled properly.
 Or sometimes a will does not name an executor, or none of the executors named in a will are able to act.
 In these cases, someone needs to fill the executor’s role and see that everything is handled properly.
 This person is called an administrator.
 The court uses the general term personal representative for a person appointed as an administrator.
 For more information, see the Wills section.

-Estate – An estate is everything that a person owns.
+Estate – everything that a person owns.
 It includes land, vehicles, investments, cash, jewellery, and furniture.
 A person’s estate is often referred to as property.

-Executor - An executoris someone named in the will of a person who has died.
-The executor is responsible for seeing that everything is handled properly.
+Executor - someone named in the will of a person who has died, and who is responsible for seeing that everything is handled properly.
 They gather assets of the deceased, pay debts and taxes, and distribute the remaining money and property according to instructions in the will.
 The court uses the general term personal representative for a person appointed as an executor.
-For more information, see Wills section.
+For more information, see the Wills section.

 Guardian - A guardian is someone who has legal responsibility for the personal or financial interests of a minor (person under 19).